gitkwarteng/route_planner/README.md

 }
 ```

 * The `map` key is a base64 encoded html.
-It an be converted back to html in Javascript with
+It can be converted back to html in Javascript with
 ```js
     const html = atob(response.map);
 ```